Agramondis

 Duration: July 2021 - November 2021

-The project aims to support a fruit processing company based in Lagos, Nigeria to conduct an assessment of the company’s capacity concerning the implementation of its sourcing strategy and meeting short and long-term procurement needs.
-It will also provide a general action plan with milestones towards the implementation of a relevant sourcing scheme.
+The project aimed to support a fruit processing company based in Lagos, Nigeria to conduct an assessment of the company’s capacity concerning the implementation of its sourcing strategy and meeting short and long-term procurement needs.
+It also provided a general action plan with milestones towards the implementation of a relevant sourcing scheme.

 AGRA - Development of Market Information Systems: Monitoring of Food Security Situation and Prices